elastic/connectors-ruby/docs/CONNECTOR_PROTOCOL.md

   connector_id: string; -> ID of the connector document in .elastic-connectors
   status: string; -> Same enum as sync_status above
   error: string; -> Optional error message
+  index_name: string; -> The name of the content index
   worker_hostname: string; -> The hostname of the worker to run the sync job
   indexed_document_count: number; -> Number of documents indexed in the sync job
   deleted_document_count: number; -> Number of documents deleted in the sync job